dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

   REQUIRED.
   A JSON string.
 The command for the RP to execute.
 See [Commands](#commands) for standard values defined in this document.
 Other specifications may define additional values.

-- **tenant**
+- **org**
   OPTIONAL.
-  A JSON object containing:
+  The organization the user belongs to, typically a tenant of the OP.
+It is a JSON object containing:
     - **id**
     REQUIRED.
-    A JSON string that is an OP unique identifier for the OP tenant.
+    A JSON string that is an OP unique identifier for the organization.

     - **domain**
     OPTIONAL
-    A JSON string for a domain name that the OP has verified the tenant controls.
-The **domain** MUST not used as a persistent identifier for the tenant.
-The **domain** MAY be used to link tenant data.
+    A JSON string for a domain name that the OP has verified the organization controls.
+The **domain** MUST not used as a persistent identifier for the organization.
+The **domain** MAY be used to link organization data.

 - **groups**
   OPTIONAL for the **activate** and **maintain** lifecycle commands.